coffee4craig/coffee-4-craig-website/src/pages/index.md

   title: Make a huge difference today.
 friends:
   friendsList: []
-  title: Making a difference for our friends
+  title: 'Changing peoples lives, and making new friends.
+All from a cup of coffee.'
 credits:
   creditList:
     - link: